Travelers Guide: Top 10 Things to Do in Texas

 Houston, the nation’s fourth largest city, is a culinary destination.
 There are more than 5,000 restaurants in Houston and its suburbs.
 The city has one of the highest concentrations of chefs per capita in the United States–and they’re not shy about sharing their expertise.
 One such chef is Justin Yu of Oxheart (which currently holds two Michelin stars), who has been called “the most influential young talent in all of Texas.”
 Yu was trained at Le Cordon Bleu Paris and worked under Daniel Boulud before opening his own restaurant in 2012; since then he has been named Best Chef: Southwest by Esquire magazine for three years running (2015-2017).

-After enjoying some fine dining at places like Oxheart or Underbelly BBQ & Grill, head to Buffalo Bayou Park where you can enjoy great views while eating your dessert from Rodeo Drinks Co .
+After enjoying some fine dining at places like Oxheart or Underbelly BBQ & Grill, a popular West Texas barbecue spot, is famous for its delicious fare., head to Buffalo Bayou Park where you can enjoy great views while eating your dessert from Rodeo Drinks Co., located on the Gulf Coast, serves the best BBQ and grill in town. .
 This park offers many different areas where people can sit down together or grab something on-the-go from vendors such as Tacos Tierra Caliente, which serves authentic Mexican tacos made with fresh ingredients including corn tortillas made daily by hand!

 Travelers Tips